 However, accidents involving small airplanes and helicopters occur more frequently: National Transportation Safety Board (NTSB) statistics show that general aviation aircraft average almost seven accidents per 100,000 flight hours, compared with an average of 0.16 accidents per 100,000 hours for commercial airplanes.
 These accidents often lead to severe injuries or even death for those on board, leaving their loved ones bereaved.

-And although commercial plane crashes are very rare, common incidents that do occur on commercial flights can still result in serious injuries:
+And although commercial plane crashes are very rare, common incidents that do occur during air travel can still result in serious injuries:

 - Falling luggage can lead to head injuries